johnmee/johnmee.com/pages/resume.md

 [push](https://goo.gl/maps/jf9yE93Tokt) or [power](https://goo.gl/maps/LMswsXVCMGz)&mdash; will do.
 Running on the spot at the gym is a distant third.
-Enjoys a good read, good company, a [franziskaner](https://www.franziskaner-weissbier.de/unsere-biere/hefe-weissbier-naturtrueb), a strategy game, my girlfriend, a lamb roast, and [believes](http://anglicansonline.org/basics/nicene.html) in the existence of God.
+Enjoys a good read, good company, a [franziskaner](https://www.franziskaner-weissbier.de/unsere-biere/hefe-weissbier-naturtrueb), a strategy game, his girlfriend, a lamb roast, and [believes](http://anglicansonline.org/basics/nicene.html) in the existence of God.
 Has mastered the artistry of a [La Pavoni Lever](http://www.lapavoni.com/domestic-line.php?idcategory=1).

 Always intending to go to the [SyPy](http://sypy.org/) talks, even gets there sometimes.